History of the Aether Theory

 physics, the foundation was laid; and the fateful error-of-omission

-established itself.
+was rooted.
 Einstein’s highly influential theory of motion, space

 of the Michelson and Morley experiment of 1887.
 In 1905 Einstein